 When she first started going to classes at the Phelps Health DSMES, Barrett did not know what to expect.

 “However, I got the feeling from the diabetes nurse educators that they really cared about me and put me at ease,” she says.

 Barrett has completed the 10-hour program, which is divided into four classes, each focusing on different areas of diabetes, such as creating healthy meal plans, managing blood sugar levels and using a glucose meter, among other topics.

 Because of her nerve damage, Barrett cannot walk much, but she enjoys swimming and riding bikes.
-Six months before taking classes at the Phelps Health Diabetes Outpatient Center, she bought a new bicycle.
+Six months before taking classes through the Phelps Health DSMES, she bought a new bicycle.
 “I ride it a lot more often now that I’m feeling better,” Barrett says, adding that she has more energy.
 Barrett can ride 25 miles or longer on a weekend day.

 Additionally, she has made changes to her meals.
 “Before, I was not eating as well as I should have been.
 Now, my breakfast meals are about 75-80 percent vegetables,” she says.
 She also reports that she has lost over 50 pounds on her journey, which has aided in lowering her blood sugars.

 Barrett began taking insulin around April of 2017, and while she still uses insulin, she has reduced the amount she uses due to her ability to better manage her diabetes with healthy eating, exercise and recognizing complications that call for immediate attention from her primary care provider.